Aider-AI/aider/docs/repomap.md

 and depends on code from many different files in a repo.
-If you ask GPT to "switch all the print statements in class Foo to use the BarLog logging system", it needs to see and modify the code in the Foo class with the prints, but it also needs to understand how to use the project's BarLog subsystem.
+If you ask GPT to "switch all the print statements in class Foo to use the BarLog logging system", it needs to see and modify the code in the Foo class, but it also needs to understand how to use the project's BarLog subsystem.